cyfangus/IMDB_sentiment_classification/README.md

 ```
 python IMDB_classification_models_comparison.py
 ```
 Finally, to compare the performance of these models.
 A plot with all three models' ROC curves are plotted.
-It shows that the AUC of the linear SVC is the largest, indicating its capability of distinguishing between the positive and negative reviews.
+It shows that the AUC of the linear SVC is the largest, indicating its capability of distinguishing between positive and negative reviews.
 ![image](https://github.com/cyfangus/IMDB_sentiment_classification/assets/123187295/c7d604ca-fbee-4f2a-be03-db0c0e90afff)